cassianoperin/CHIP8_GO/README.md

 1. When Fullscreen on and off, need to change resolution to stabilize
 2. Emulate CHIP-8X
 3. Emulate MEGA-CHIP
-4. Center Window
-5. Test new chip8 games and update EmulationStatus
+4. Test new chip8 games and update EmulationStatus

 ## GUI TODO LIST:
 1. Games Tab: Show image of the games